I always take social media with a pinch of salt.

 This always boosts my mental state of mind.

 I love Japanese food.

 Oh, and nothing beats a hangover like a huge pepperoni pizza (with pineapple)!

 Do you like to exercise or meditate at all?

-I try to go to the gym at least 3 times a week.
-I power-walk almost every day for 3 miles with my dogs.
+I try to go to the gym at least 3 times a week, power-walk almost every day with my dogs.

-I do meditate.
-I try to do this every day but realistically ends up being 3-4 times per week.
+And, I try to meditate every day but realistically it ends up being 3-4 times per week.

 What is the best advice you’ve ever received in regards to your mental wellbeing?

 The best advice I’ve read is about being able to let go of something when you want it the most.